Sawmill: Sawmill process

+History

-Pre-Industrial Revolution
+Pre–Industrial Revolution

 The Hierapolis sawmill, a water-powered stone sawmill at Hierapolis, Asia Minor (modern-day Turkey, then part of the Roman Empire), dating to the second half of the 3rd century, is the earliest known sawmill.
 It also incorporates a crank and connecting rod mechanism.

 Water-powered stone sawmills working with cranks and connecting rods, but without gear train, are archaeologically attested for the 6th century at the Byzantine cities Gerasa (in Asia Minor) and Ephesus (in Syria).

 The earliest literary reference to a working sawmill comes from a Roman poet, Ausonius, who wrote a topographical poem about the river Moselle in Germany in the late 4th century AD.
-At one point in the poem he describes the shrieking sound of a watermill cutting marble.
+At one point in the poem, he describes the shrieking sound of a watermill cutting marble.
 Marble sawmills also seem to be indicated by the Christian saint Gregory of Nyssa from Anatolia around 370–390 AD, demonstrating a diversified use of water-power in many parts of the Roman Empire.

-By the 11th century, hydropowered sawmills were in widespread use in the medieval Islamic world, from Islamic Spain and North Africa in the west to Central Asia in the east.

 Sawmills later became widespread in medieval Europe, as one was sketched by Villard de Honnecourt in c.
-1225-1235.
+1225–1235.
 They are claimed to have been introduced to Madeira following its discovery in c.
 1420 and spread widely in Europe in the 16th century.

 Prior to the invention of the sawmill, boards were rived (split) and planed, or more often sawn by two men with a whipsaw, using saddleblocks to hold the log, and a saw pit for the pitman who worked below.
 Sawing was slow, and required strong and hearty men.
 The topsawer had to be the stronger of the two because the saw was pulled in turn by each man, and the lower had the advantage of gravity.
 The topsawyer also had to guide the saw so that the board was of even thickness.
 This was often done by following a chalkline.